software-mansion/scarb/website/docs/guides/dependencies.md

 Scarb manages dependencies by cloning packages from their Git repositories.
 To add a dependency, simply declare it in your `Scarb.toml`.

-> [!NOTE]
+> [!IMPORTANT]
-> Using Git repositories as a foundation for package management is not an ideal
+> Using Git repositories as a foundation for package management is not the recommended approach anymore.
-> approach.
-Therefore, we plan to create a proper package registry in long term.
+> Instead, [registries](../registries/overview.md) are now the primary way to manage dependencies.
+> This guide will be updated to reflect the new approach soon.
+> For details on how to specify dependencies from the official registry, see [here](../reference/specifying-dependencies#specifying-dependencies-from-official-registry).

 ## Adding a dependency